mortadabff/Learning_Advanced_JAVA/README.md

 the value "monday".. between bracket is optional , wa can ad it and set a getter to get it , and we can not , it depends.

-#### for more code implmentations look at the code exemples within this repo,
+#### for more code implmentations look at the code examples within this repo,

 ## 2 - ANNOTATIONS
 ### Built-in Annotations in JAVA :